OmarMHawash/auto-rello-it/README.md

 ### Notes:

+#### Using the script

 - warm up your trello page, or use warmup function
 - use trello in white mode
 - have a chrome tab opened up
+- If waiting showed up for too long, quit and restart the scrint (network is slow)

+#### CSV Data format

+- The ',' character, is replaced with the hexadecimal value '0x2C'
+- end line (LF & CRLF) are replaced with '\n'

 ### Available factors